knurling-rs/knurling-session-20q4/src/sessions/methods.md

 + let mut light = LEDState::init(pins);
 ```
 We can now define all sorts of instance methods that control the behaviour of the LED.
-As an example we will refactor this piece of code that switches the led from red light to blue light with a 1000ms intervall:
+As an example we will refactor this piece of code that switches the led from red light to blue light with a 1000ms interval:

 ```rust
 loop {